Well Woman & Specialty Care

 Ovarian cysts can almost always be treated using laparoscopic gynecologic surgery — without removing the ovary.
 Using minimally invasive surgical techniques, our surgeons remove ovarian cysts with minimal recovery time and without a large incision.

-Pelvic pain is discomfort that occurs in the lower abdomen below the navel.
-More common in women than in men, pelvic pain can be a sign of other health problems, some of which may be serious.
+More common in women than in men, pelvic pain can be a sign of other health problems such as endometriosis, fibroids and cysts.

 Polycystic ovary syndrome (PCOS) is a condition that may result in irregular menstrual cycles, elevated testosterone levels, and enlarged ovaries that may have a “polycystic” appearance.
 The term “polycystic” may sound concerning, but in reality, most people with PCOS have more follicles in their ovaries.
 Follicles contain eggs which are used to reproduce.
 The brain and ovary communicate via hormones to coordinate ovulation — the release of an egg.
 People with PCOS may have differences in hormonal signaling that leads to infrequent ovulation and abnormal menstrual cycles.